 23.21 A central core of particular character runs from James Street via Station Road to the Brewery, containing some older buildings and attractive spaces.
 The northern end of James Street contains a group of Victorian shop buildings with largely unspoilt traditional frontages.
 Around the Brewery are some buildings of particular architectural and historic interest, together with woodland, which adds considerably to the character of the area.
+Several properties on Main Street were added to the Area in 1995.
+Several further additions to the Area were made in 2008, including properties at Brewery Street, James Street and Eastwood Road.

-Map 54: Kimberley Article 4 Direction
+Map 5654: Kimberley Article 4 Direction